Lee Hong-nae: Early life

-Lee was born and raised in Yangsan, Gyeongsang-do, where he completed his elementary, middle school and high school.
+Lee was born and raised in Yangsan, Gyeongsang-do, where he completed his elementary, middle, and high school education.
+His given name, "Hong-nae", which is interpreted as "always be considerate and patient."
 During his high school years, he worked part-time for a delivery service.

-Lee graduated from the Catholic University of Pusan with a degree in public administration.
+Lee then pursue a degree in public administration from the Catholic University of Pusan.